A 2021 BGES Revolutionary War Field University Program

 Thursday, June 3, 2021

-After Burgoyne’s arrival in Canada, he moved with alacrity while overriding the authority of the Canadian commander Gen. Sir Guy Carlton.
+After Burgoyne arrived in Canada, he moved with alacrity while overriding the authority of the Canadian commander Gen. Sir Guy Carlton.
 Burgoyne was not titled, unlike other North American British commanders, and his sudden appearance with a King’s commission to command an expedition into upstate New York no doubt raised some eyebrows and ruffled some military feathers.
 We will immediately move to Crown Point a few miles above Fort Ticonderoga, where Burgoyne’s forces burst into the theater.
 This splendid ruin had been built during the French and Indian War to house the British army, and its massive size may have provided some undeserved security to the British commander.
 As we discuss the challenges Burgoyne would face, we will move to and occupy Fort Ticonderoga.
-This impressive structure already was legendary by 1777, and we will devote time and respect that history even as we brace up for Burgoyne.
+This impressive structure was already legendary by 1777, and we will devote time and respect to that history even as we brace up for Burgoyne.
 Terrain compromises the fort, and we will see that as we visit Mounts Independence and Defiance.
 Lunch is included, but dinner is on your own.

 Friday, June 4, 2021